 Keep receiving the Wi-Fi authentication error on Android when you are trying to connect your Android device to Wi-Fi?
 The guide tells how to solve authentication problem in Wi-Fi connection in Android.

 “I recently purchased a new phone.
 It connected to my home Wi-Fi great, but last night it just stopped working all of the sudden.
 Every time I type in my password and try to connect.
-The phone pops up Authentication error.
+The phone pops up with an Authentication error.
 Please help.”

 Obviously, the user above was stuck in the Android Wi-Fi authentication problem.
 If you are struggling with the same trouble, the post here can be helpful.
 Read to find solutions to solve the authentication problem in Wi-Fi connection in Android.